andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 there, due to the fact she realised before that the relationship was merely a social construct, it is understandable that there are no emotions, nor have there ever been.
+When women are raised by upbringing, society and experiences, that the above is what there is, and nothing else, no Hollywood romantic real love, then she might choose her money's worth in the form of accepting the minimal love situation she sees as the only option, and go for extra's.
+Extra's can come in several forms:
+* A man making good money, 100k, 150k, 200k...
+* He is good looking, will age well
+* He has high social standing, which will be given to her once together
+* He has the ability to give her children with the good genes she perceives him having.
+(Perceives, because autism flies below the radar, as is the case with the author.
+All nice and dandy, until she finds out that thát is going on, and she will look one door further down the road.)

 # Dutch mentality